28 de março de 2026

 Between 1968 and 1972 he was elected on three occasions to leadership positions in university student associations.

-In 1970–1971 he served as President of the General Assembly of the Students’ Association of ISCSPU.
+In 1970–1971 he served as president of the General Assembly of the Students’ Association of ISCSPU.

-In 1968–1969 and 1972–1973 his election was not ratified following a ministerial decision.
+In 1968–1969 and 1972–1973 his election was not ratified due to a ministerial decision of a political nature.

-Early Professional Career
+Early Professional Experiences

-Diplomatic Career
+II.
+Diplomatic and Government Career

 Between 1975 and 1979 he served: